 But there isn’t, really.

 I named the Kia Stinger GT as my favourite car – or the best, actually, because they’re both the same thing – of 2017.
 Of course it wasn’t technically a better car than the Aston Martin Vanquish or the Giulia QV that came out that same year, but as an event, a momentous occasion, it was.
 And I made that criterion very clear.
-Yet Kiaracists mailed me dolls with pins stuck through them, and I still cannot go to a convivial family BBQ without being mocked by my own relatives.
+Yet Kiaracists mailed me dolls with pins stuck through them, and I still cannot go to a convivial BBQ without being mocked by my own family.

 And then there's the Hyundai i30N.
 If what we were looking at was Hyundai’s botched attempt at hot hatchery, not worth considering unless you wanted something to kill on a racetrack, we would still have to congratulate them for trying anyway.
 So if we’ve agreed that in fact, the i30N is a seriously good hot hatch, which we have, why am I still hearing negativity?

 I’ve heard the foolish, foolish sneer, “It’s a Hyundai.”
 Yes, it’s a Hyundai.
 It’s the Hyundai we’ve been wishing for years that all Hyundais would be.
 And I have no problem with mobilising the Golf GTI comparison if the aim is to prove who’s still the benchmark.
 But it’s being used dismissively.
 We need to realize that 20 years ago the GTI was perfect.
 And Hyundai was making the Xcel.

 It’s sad, and irrational, but nothing compared to the wrong that's happening to the new Supra.